Fast X: Casting

 In a March 2023 interview with Total Film, Larson revealed she would portray Tess, the daughter of government agent and covert operations team leader Mr. Nobody; she described Tess as "a bridge", saying, "she doesn't go along with the Agency.
 She believes in the legacy her father set up, standing with Dom and the Toretto family".
-Describing Momoa's addition, director Louis Leterrier said Dante is "an incredible new character.
+Describing Momoa's addition, Leterrier said Dante is "an incredible new character.
 It's 1,000 per cent Momoa", while Michelle Rodriguez said Dante is "malicious but he can be playful.
 It's like a fresh energy.
 There's something charming about him".
 She later labeled Dante as the best male villain in the franchise, describing him as "revenge with a smirk".
 After being cast, Momoa was initially apprehensive over filming conditions due to the reports of conflict on set between Diesel and Lin, and said he accepted the role to play against type.
 In May, Rita Moreno was cast as Abuelita, the grandmother of Dom, Jakob, and Mia, with Leterrier describing her inclusion as the "guiding light that Dom is following", adding, "[Abuelita] is his conscience, [she is one] of the people that keep him grounded.
 When your grandmother you haven't seen for years gives you a message that becomes guiding for the second part of your life, you listen".
 In a February 2023 interview with Collider, Moreno's grandson said he pitched for her inclusion in Fast X after he met Diesel at the premiere for West Side Story (2021), which starred Moreno.

 On December 23, 2022, it was revealed that Gal Gadot, who portrayed Gisele Yashar in three previous installments, filmed a scene for Fast X; according to social media reports, she appeared in one of two versions of the film screened three days prior, with further details about the nature of her return undisclosed.
 Gadot's potential return was met with mixed reception by fans and critics; some criticized the franchise's history of reviving dead characters to capitalize on star power, labeling it "ineffective" fan service which negatively impacts the previous installments and the story of the franchise.
 Others were positive about Gadot's potential return, citing her portrayal of one of the franchise's most popular characters.
 In a February 2023 interview with ComicBook, Sung Kang refused to rule out Gadot's character being resurrected in Fast X. As the final cast rounded out, it sparked debate that it could create a story problem for the film; writing for Screen Rant, Ryan Northrup said, "With such a large cast, it's uncertain whether Fast X will be able to serve [every] character in a satisfying way.
 With many new and returning characters, [every] arc may not be as fleshed out [and if] new characters aren't given much screen time or development, [it will be] a disappointment.
 [It may be] up to the finale to rectify [it]".